Satesh1010/M2-EmbSys/Project/5_Report/README.md

 ## Where

 This system can be used in places like home,office,industry.
-## Why
-To save water and save electricity.

 ## How

 The system controled by atmega328 which act as a brain.